ukmars/ukmarsbot/README.md

  - [__resources__](resources) is really a dump for stuff that does not fit in with the rest.
 At the tie of writing this is just a section about data logging.

 ## The Processor
-Processor power will be provided by the Arduino Nano board because it is very cheap and widely available.
+Processor power is provided by the Arduino Nano board because it is very cheap and widely available.
 There is a huge range of sample code available for almost any purpose and support is easily found online.
 The Arduino software can be installed on any computer and is free.

 A proposed pin usage for an Arduino Nano controller can be found in the [docs](docs) folder.

+because the Arduino Nano is a popular processor module, there are many compatible or near-compatible alternative boards available.
+The processor module socket makes it possible to use some of these directly with only small modifications or, with a little more work you might fit almost any processor.
+Variants have already been built with STM32 processors and even a Raspberry Pi pico and Zero board.

+## Bluetooth

+Some alternative processors in the Arduino range already have Bluetooth and WiFi built in.
+If you stick with simpler options - like the Arduino Nano - there is a connector provided for you to attach one of the common HC05 or HC06 Bluetooth modules directly to the board to make a wireless serial connection.
+Circuitry on the board (V1.1 and later) allowyou to leave the BT module connected during programming.
+You can then use any serial terminal, including the Arduino terminal, to communicate with the robot over Bluetooth.

 ### Coding
 The easiest language for starting coding with the Arduino, and the method most people use, is to create a  "Sketch" using the Arduino Integrated Development Environment (IDE).
 A "Sketch" comprises functions written with C/C++ statements and the Arduino IDE takes care of turning the sketch into a complete program and uploading it to the Arduino board.
 It can run on any of the major platforms: Windows, Mac and Linux enabling Sketch programs for the Arduino to be readily developed on any PC.
 The Arduino project has lots of examples and help available for creating code, as well as libraries of functions to carry out specific tasks.

-The Arduino IDE for Sketch requires software to be downloaded and installed on the development PC as well as drivers to enable the developed code to be downloaded using the USB cable onto the Arduino board.
+The Arduino IDE requires software to be downloaded and installed on the development PC as well as drivers to enable the developed code to be downloaded using the USB cable onto the Arduino board.
 All of this software and drivers are free and easy to install as long as you have software install permissions on the PC.

 There is also a recently introduced web based development environment, but as yet this does not support all Arduino models and platforms. and still requires various plug ins to be installed on the development PC to use it.

-For the great majority of users, writing Sketch code using the Arduino IDE is the best choice.
+Find out more here: https://www.arduino.cc/en/software

+A very popular alternative to the Arduino IDE is PlatformIO which can be fully integrated into the excellent VSCode editor.
+A 'getting started' guide for this environment is available here: https://docs.platformio.org/en/latest/integration/ide/vscode.html

 Alternative software environments are available and are identified at the end of this document.

 ### Hardware

 The robot hardware is constrained by the various contest events to be within certain dimensional limits.
 That means that the basic chassis will be smaller than 100mm x 100mm although add-on sensors for individual events will increase the size.
 The robot is designed to be multipurpose so there is a core hardware setup that provides for a basic wheelchair drive of two motors, encoder feedback for individual motor speed and a minimal interface for user interaction.
 Components will be modular so that substitutions are easy and to provide the greatest flexibility.
 Builders are free to make whatever modifications suit their purpose.
-For example, larger or smaller motors may be used or tracked drive may be substituted for wheeled drive.
+For example, larger or smaller motors and wheels may be used and a variety of sensor options are possible.

 ### Power Supply